- Why doesn’t Broom advertise cheap prices like some others?

 Would a Bigger System be Better

-Not usually.
+Sometimes, but not usually.
 HVAC systems should be sized according to the size of your home.
-A unit that is too small will not keep up during periods of extreme heat or cold and will run more than it should and cost more to keep you home comfortable.
+A unit that is too small will not keep up in hot or cold weather and will run more than it should and cost more to keep you home comfortable.
 HOWEVER… A system that is too large for your home, can cause even bigger problems.
 When a system is too large it will not run long enough to remove the humidity.
-The system will start and stop frequently and your home will still be uncomfortable.
-High moisture can lead to other serious problems.
+Humidity in South Carolina, who would have thought… The system will start and stop frequently and your home will still be uncomfortable.
+High moisture inside a home can lead to other serious problems with your home and even your health.
 DON’T DO IT.
-Have a trained specialist size the unit properly for your home and it’s specific loads.
+Have a trained and knowledgeable specialist size the unit properly for your home and it’s specific loads.
+Rule of thumbs can be great, until they are wrong and you pay the price.

 Why is My Outdoor Unit Covered with Ice

 In the summer… You should never see ice.
-Ice in the summer is always bad news.
+Ice on your system in the summer is always bad news.

 Do Ceiling Fans Save on Energy Bills